 Can Laser Eye Surgery treat Strabismus and squints?

-Traditionally, strabismus or squints cannot be treated with Laser Eye Surgery as squint surgery involves altering the muscles around the eye.
+Traditionally, strabismus or squints cannot be treated with Laser Eye Surgery as squint surgery involves altering the muscles around the eye, and Laser Eye Surgery doesn’t.

 If you have strabismus, Laser Eye Surgery will not interact with the condition.
-It won’t make the squint worse, but it also will generally not make it any better.
+This means it won’t make the squint worse, but it will also typically not make it any better.

 In some cases, Laser Eye Surgery can be used to help someone with both a squint and double vision.
 The double vision occurs because the eyes are not aligned properly and therefore the brain receives two different images from each eye, which it cannot effectively put together to make one single image.